LeoJMarz/AliaenWarsUE4Game/README.md

 In order to play the game dowload the whole folder and click on AlienWarsHTML5 Then HTML5, after that click on click me.html to run game

-You Can also use the .exe version in WindowsNotEditor, however your coumputer will say it is a virus but I insure you it is not and if you stil fell uncomfortable than use the HTML5 version.
+You Can also use the .exe version in WindowsNotEditor, however your coumputer will say it is a virus but I insure you it is not and if you   fell uncomfortable than use the HTML5 version.